Frequently Asked Questions

 Yes.
 Law students enrolled in at least 75% of a full-time academic program are eligible to participate in the student health insurance offered through Suffolk University.
 Learn more about Suffolk University's Student Health Care & Insurance.

-No. However, law students may use Suffolk University’s Off-Campus Housing Office as a resource to search for housing or find roommates.
+No. However, law students may refer to Suffolk University’s Off-Campus Housing Website as a resource to search for housing or find roommates.

 Financial Aid